 Types of Roofing Material in Columbus

 Discuss your options in roofing material and choose the one that suits the design of your home, is appropriate for the Columbus climate, and works with your budget.
 There are many materials, styles, and colors to choose from.
-The most common materials being asphalt shingles, wood shakes, metal roofing, fiber cement, slate and tile.
+The most common materials being asphalt shingles, wood shakes, metal roofing, fiber cement, slate shingles and tile roofing.